warunatrivet/uwazi_test/API-FAQs.md

 You can access the API for your Uwazi instance by adding _/api_ to the end of your URL, like this: https://yourinstancename.uwazi.io/api

+For example, you can look at the available API calls for https://demo.uwazi.io/api/:

 This is a work-in-progress so we will continue to add and improve on this.

 ## Frequently asked questions